adamsilver/fdpb/04-a-login-form.md

 People often use the same password for different sites and applications.
 But password rules differ from site to site.
 Some sites ask for a capital letter, others ask for numbers and symbols.

 Many users will tweak their password to match the rules of the site.
-For example, if their password is “password”, and the site requires a capital letter, they'll use “Password”.
-That's fine for registration where users are often told what the rules are, but many sites don't offer provide a hint on the login form.
+For example, if their password is “password”, and the site requires a capital letter, they'll just capitalise the first letter to “Password”.

+That's fine for registration where users are often told what the rules are, but many sites don't provide a hint on the login form.
 In this case, users have to guess and hope for a useful error message (more in this later).
 Or worse, they have to reset their password.

 ![What are the rules](.)